 Daria: So the witch tore Hansel's arm off, popped it in her mouth, said, "Hey, pretty good," and within minutes had devoured the rest of his body, leaving only the lower intestine for fear of bacteria.
 Gretel she decided she wanted to hold onto for a while, so she crammed her into the freezer the best she could.

 Muppet Babies examples include "Slipping Beauty", "Snow White and the Seven Muppets", "Pigerella" and "By the Book".

-An episode of Pinky, Elmyra & the Brain has Brain, against his will, telling Elmyra the "real" story of Cinderella, in which the actual protagonist is an intelligent mouse (played by Brain and named Cranky Mouseykin by Elmyra) who invents leather shoes for the people in the kingdom of Fairyland and has "Cinderelmyra" wear them to the prince's birthday party.
+One episode has Brain, against his will, telling Elmyra the "real" story of Cinderella, in which the actual protagonist is an intelligent mouse (played by Brain and named Cranky Mouseykin by Elmyra) who invents leather shoes for the people in the kingdom of Fairyland and has "Cinderelmyra" wear them to the prince's birthday party.

 Dexter: STOP!
 This is ridiculous, I don't even know what's going on!
 There's no kind of structure, no plot...